skulabs/docs/README.md

 npm i -g mintlify
 ```

+#### Run the command

-Run the following command at the root of your documentation (where mint.json is)
+Run the following command at the root of your documentation (where mint.json is).
+It will give you the URL that you can view the changes locally

 ```
 mintlify dev
 ```

-### Publishing Changes
+### Publishing Changes to Production

 Install our Github App to autopropagate changes from youre repo to your deployment.
 Changes will be deployed to production automatically after pushing to the default branch.
 Find the link to install on your dashboard.

 #### Troubleshooting